 - Wonderful beachfront setting; all 103 suites have ocean views and private balconies

 - Superb activities, including surfing (there's a surf school on-site with great instructors), yoga (the shala is beautifully positioned on the shore), and the excellent Paradise spa

 - Lovely food across a range of outlets, with plenty of healthy options (and it's not overly expensive)

 - Charming helpful staff

-- Under an hour from Agadir airport, and 2 hours from Essaouira, so access is straightforward.
+- Under an hour from Agadir airport, and two hours from Essaouira, so access is straightforward.
 If you're planning to explore you'll need a car, but otherwise you can easily travel by taxi transfer (book travel and excursions at reception)

 - We found the heated pools a bit chilly when we stayed in February, we are assured they are now heated to 24ºC